Disservin/chess-library/README.md

 /// @brief uses an array lookup to fetch the piece Piece Board::pieceAtB(Square sq);

+/// @brief uses an array lookup to fetch the piece PieceType Board::pieceTypeAtB(Square sq);

 /// @brief detects if the current board is a repetition bool Board::isRepetition(int draw = 2);